 Keeping Things Simple

 I wanted the finished cushion to be as clean and simple as possible, with minimal visible seams and no piping or tufting.
-They just gather fur at our place!
+They just gather fur at our place.
 Rather than creating a true box cushion cover using top, bottom, and side panels, I opted to simplify things by boxing the corners on a wrap-around cover.
-Only the front of the cushion is visible when in place on the bench, other than one little bit at the left corner (exposed overhang, shown below), so the visible side seams weren’t an issue.
+Only the front of the cushion is visible when in place on the bench, other than one little bit at the left corner (exposed overhang, shown below), so visible side seams weren’t an issue.
 This method is much quicker and easier to cut and sew, especially since I was working with slippery velvet that liked to move and refused to hold when ironed.
 Grr.
 It also looks nice and sleek.

 Our Window Seat Cushion Cover Design and Construction

-Our cushion cover was made from a large single piece of fabric.
+Our DIY fitted window seat cushion cover was made from a large single piece of fabric.
 It has an overlapping rear closure through which the cushion can be inserted and removed if the cover needs to be cleaned.
-I opted for Velcro-style hook-and-loop in lieu of fitting a zipper, using some of my large craft stash rolls.
-Hubby bought them from AliExpress (affiliate link) when I had difficulty finding affordable hook and loop in our local shops.
+I opted for Velcro-style hook and loop in lieu of fitting a zipper, using some of my large craft stash rolls.
+Hubby bought them from AliExpress when I had difficulty finding anything affordable locally.

 The construction is like our dog bed covers, combining single piece construction with a rear overlap closure.
-Getting a snug giant cushion cover required a little extra care on fit-checks and boxing, but not too difficult with a little patience.
+Getting a snug giant cushion cover required a little extra care on fit-checks and boxing, but it’s not difficult with a little patience.
 Even though I’ve made a lot of different cases and covers over the years (getting better every time!), I still like to do a check fit at each stage as I work.
 Just in case!
-Mistakes and rework suck, but better when minimised if ever needed.
+Mistakes and rework suck, but they’re better when minimised if ever needed.
 Checking helps to catch any issues early.

 Measuring and Cutting